Friday, August 21, 2009

 Waterloo, NY

 After arriving in Waterloo, we started playing tourist again.
 Our first stop was at the National Women's Hall of Fame located in Seneca Falls where we read plaques describing the various women and the reasons they were chosen to win this honor.
-Susan even knew one of the women, Gertrude Elion, whom she had met while she was President of the Raleigh Business and Professional Women's organization.

 From there we walked down the street to visit the Women's Rights National Historical Park Visitor Center where we read all about the full history of women's rights.